GuxJ02/DeltaVCalculatorSFS/README.md

-# 🚀 Rocket Δv Calculator
+# 🚀 SFS Δv Calculator

-> Calculate the total Δv (delta-V) produced by a multistage launch vehicle—stage by stage.
+> Calculate the total Δv (delta-V) produced by a multistage launch vehicle—stage in the movile game app.

 ---

 ## ✨ Description

-**Rocket Δv Calculator** is a tiny **C** program that:
+**Rocket Δv Calculator** is a tiny **C** program that helps you to calculate the Δv of a rocket to be able to design and plan misions in the game

-1. 🛢️ Lets you enter the number of propellant containers of every size for the stage.
-2. 🔧 Lets you enter the number of active thrusters of each size.
-3. ⚖️ Asks for the total spacecraft mass **at the start** of that stage.
-4. 🧮 Computes the stage’s average specific impulse (Isp) and its Δv via the Tsiolkovsky equation.
-5. ➕ Adds that Δv to a running mission total, then offers to add another stage.

----

-## 🚀 Features

-- 🌐 Language-agnostic console prompts (English).
-- 📊 Weighted-average Isp calculation from thrust and mass flow.
-- 🔄 Unlimited number of stages—stop whenever you like.
-- ⚡ Fast single-file program written in standard C (C99).

 ---